 Once we came down the hills we were fully enveloped by the heat and humidity of the valley.
-The sky was bright and blue, with some inmaculately white clouds sprayed here and there; all in contrast with the emerald green vegetation of the land.
+The sky was bright and blue, with some immaculately white clouds sprayed here and there; all in contrast with the emerald green vegetation of the land.

 After a typical lunch of Bandeja Paisa with Chicharrón (sorry, doc!
 Could not pass this one up!); we headed to Cisneros to combat the heat with a plunge in the Pozos.
-We took a moto-ratón (that’s how they call tuk tuks in this part of the world) and after a quick ice cream stop, the driver drop us off at the entrance of the charcos.
+We took a moto-ratón (that’s how they call tuk tuks in this part of the world) and after a quick ice cream stop, the driver dropped us off at the entrance of the charcos.
 What a beautiful place to stop for a swim on a day like this!
 The place was empty except for a few local kids here and there, there were no tourists to be seen anywhere as this place is for sure not on your Lonely Planet guide ;)